Bowdon DUI Lawyer – Bowdon DUI Attorney

 Richard Lawson, a former Georgia DUI prosecutor, is an attorney with over 20 years' experience who provides legal defense to persons facing misdemeanor and felony Georgia DUI and DUI-related charges.
 The Law Office of Richard Lawson is Georgia's top-rated DUI defense firm, as rated by Avvo.
 Please check out our reviews and contact our office for a free, no obligation consultation.

-If you have been arrested for DUI in the City of Bowdon or anywhere in Carroll County, you should know that you only have ten business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing to save your license from suspension.
+If you have been arrested for DUI in the City of Bowdon or anywhere in Carroll County, you should know that you only have thirty business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing to save your license from suspension or to request an ignition interlock device.
 The cost to file is $150.
-If this hearing is not requested by you or your Bowdon DUI Lawyer, your Georgia driver's license will automatically be suspended.
+If this hearing or the interlock device is not requested by you or your Bowdon DUI Lawyer, your Georgia driver's license will automatically be suspended.